Megaladata 7.3—A Major Release

 The Response format option used to generate an authentication request via OpenID and analyze the response after successful authentication is added to OpenID settings.
 The parameter can have one of two values:

-• Fragment parameters: The response parameters are located after # (used by default).
+?in the address bar. - Fragment parameters: The response parameters are located after

 The option allows you to configure authentication through Google.
-Please note that their tokens are not JWT, so any information other than the username is possible to obtain.
+Please note that their tokens are not JWT, so no information other than the username is obtainable in this case.

-You can check the LDAP and OpenID settings in the LDAP Settings and OpenID Settings, respectively, clicking Test in the Authentication testing option.
+You can check the LDAP and OpenID settings in the LDAP Parameters and OpenID Parameters, respectively, clicking Test in the Authentication testing setting.

-When testing LDAP authentication, the content of the parameters is checked: Host, Account, Password, Basic Domain, LDAP Filter, and Attribute.
+When testing LDAP authentication, filling the following parameters is checked: Host, Account, Password, Basic domain name, LDAP filter, and Attribute with username.

 Information about the test connection is displayed in a separate window.
-In the same window, you can perform a test search for the user.
+In the same window, you can perform a test search for a user.

 LDAP

-Added Do not check server certificate settings in the LDAP and OpenID settings.
-Now, the server certificate is checked by default (because of this, LDAP and OpenID authentication may stop working).
+We have added a Do not check server certificate settings in the LDAP and OpenID settings.
+Now, the server certificate is validated by default (because of this, LDAP and OpenID authentication may stop working).
 If the check is not needed, turn it off by enabling the above parameter.

 In the logging parameters, the Log file deletion option is added (available in server editions).
-If the parameter value is true, the information about the file deletion and File Storage directories is recorded in the log.
+If the parameter value is true, the information about deleting files or directories from the File Storage is recorded in the log.

-In the user account settings, a new setting Allow to save the password to the database has been added.
+In the user account settings, a new setting Allow saving DB password has been added.
 The option is available only for the Workflow design role.
 It is taken into account when configuring a database connection.
-If the checkbox is enabled, the value of the Login prompt parameter will be automatically set to true when you open the connection configuration wizard.
+If the checkbox is enabled, the value of the Login prompt parameter will be automatically set to true when you open the connection configuration wizard, and will become ineditable.
 The checkbox does not affect previously configured connections.
 The Login prompt checkbox is automatically set only when the connection settings wizard is opened.
-The value of this parameter can also be obtained from the OpenID token.
+The value of this parameter can be obtained from the OpenID token.

-When updating Megaladata to version 7.3 (where the Users.cfg file was created in earlier versions), the rights to save passwords for connections are granted to all users with the Workflow design role.
-If there is no Users.cfg file when you run the server, the user created by default is given the rights to save passwords for connecting to the database.
+When updating Megaladata to version 7.3 (with the Users.cfg file created in earlier versions), the rights to save passwords for connections are granted to all users with the Workflow design role.
+If there is no Users.cfg file when you run the server, the default user ('user') is given the rights to save DB connection passwords.

 The Megaladata administrator can now require the user to change their password.
-In the user editor window, the Password change required option has appeared.
+In the user editor window, the Require password change on next login option has been added.
 If the checkbox is enabled, the user will receive a pop-up window requesting a password change at the next login.
-After the user changes the password, the request will not appear again.
+After the user changes the password, the option is automatically deactivated and the request will not appear again.
 Information about password changes and unsuccessful attempts is recorded in the log.

-On the "Users" page, we added search capabilities for the Login and Full name columns:
+On the Users page, we added search capabilities for the Username and Full name columns:

-• The Search button was added to the toolbar to call the search form.
+- The Search button was added to the toolbar to open the search form.

 Shared folders